andreyorst/grscheme/README.md

     ```

 ## Patterns and Pattern Matching
-Patterns describe what identifier is like.
+Patterns describe what identifier is *like*.
 Those should be used for branching
 with `match` special form.
 Patterns can be thought as types, but not quite,
 because those also express some other concepts, like `true` and `false` are
 being expressed through patterns, `#t` and `#f`.
 Identifiers that hold